danipedro2006/Online-reservation-platform/README.md

 * [Contact](#contact)

 ## General info
 The application allows the willing donors to donate, and help hospitals to keep a record of the donor's data in case if they need to communicate with them.
-What the purpose of the project is?
-Motivation?

 ## Screenshots
 ![Example screenshot](./img/screenshot.png) to be completed